6G-SANDBOX/docs/docs/6g-sandbox-sites/home.md

 - [Ceph](https://github.com/OpenNebula/one-deploy/wiki/arch_single_ceph) for a shared pool of block storage between all hosts of the Data Center
 - Each host dedicates 0, 1 or more drives to the storage pool.
 One Daemon “OSD” per drive for its management
 - Data has x3 replication.
 Writes and reads are made directly to the OSD with the desired information
-- Efficient resource utilization, and almost infinite flexibility
+- Efficient resource utilization and almost infinite flexibility
 - De Facto Standard for shared storage in many platforms like Proxmox, OpenStack and OpenNebula

 <p align="center">